-426.5 DATA COLLECTION AND RETENTION
+426.5 DATA RETENTION AND COLLECTION

-The Chief of Police designee is responsible for ensuring systems and processes are in place for the proper collection and retention of ALPR data.
+The Chief of Police is responsible for ensuring systems and processes are in place for the proper collection and retention of ALPR data.
 Data will be transferred from vehicles to the designated storage in accordance with Department procedures.